Los Andes Peruvian University: Academic areas

-University, Industry and Society
+University, industry and society

 Industry

 In 1973 in Junín Region - Concepción, with the cooperation of Federal Republic of Germany, a milk plant was created.
 It was named "Fongal Centro".
 Today it is called The Milk Plant of Mantaro - PLEMSA and is part of Los Andes Peruvian University.
 It produces pasteurized milk, double and triple cream cheese, fresh cheese, yogurt and butter by professionals and students (who make theirs using practice-based professional learning).

 Athletics

 The University hosted its first marathon, the UPLA International Marathon, in 2008.
 Participants in this event include athletes from the surrounding regions as well as visiting athletes from other countries.

 Alumni

 Many of UPLA's alumni have had considerable success in scientific research, public service, education, and business.

-Recently Inés Melchor has become recognized as a long-distance runner and lawyer.
+Legal graduate Inés Melchor represented Peru internationally as a long-distance runner.